 If you send a message using a contact form on the site we collect the data shown in the contact form (name and email address) so that we can reply to your message.

-In order to prevent unauthorised access or disclosure, suitable physical, electronic and managerial procedures have been put in place to safeguard and secure information which is collected.
+In order to prevent unauthorised access or disclosure, suitable physical, electronic and managerial procedures have been put in place to safeguard and secure information that is collected.

 How cookies are used